Anh-Khoa-PC/spotflow-documentation/docs/Developer Tools/inline-js.md

 ## InlineJS Object

 The InlineJS library provides a global <span >`Spotflow`</span> object with the following methods:
-- merchantKey: Initializes the InlineJS library with your merchant secret key.
+- **merchantKey**: Initializes the InlineJS library with your merchant secret key.
 - **openCheckout()**: Opens the checkout modal with specified options.
 - **closeCheckout():** Closes the checkout modal.
 - **on(event, callback)**: Subscribes to InlineJS events i.e onclick.